dbmover/core/README.md

 ### `plugins`
 An array of plugins DbMover will load to perform the migration.
 By using plugins, we make DbMover _very_ configurable to your exact needs.
-Each plugin is denoted by either its Composer package name (e.g. "some/plugin") or a classname autoloadable by Composer (e.g. "My\\Custom\\Plugin").
+To just use sane defaults, simply specify the database vendor specific plugin (e.g.
+`Dbmover\Pgsql\Plugin`).
 More on plugins below.

 ## Running DbMover
-Simply execute `vendor/bin/dbmover`, optionally supplying username/password as parameters (see above).
+Simply execute `vendor/bin/dbmover`.
 For each database specified, it will perform the requested operations against your defined schemas.
 If you've been filling in your `dbmover.json` following the above tutorial and run it now... nothing happens.
 This is because all _actual_ functionality is in _plugins_.
 You need to specify them in your `dbmover.json` config.

 ## Plugins
 As of version 0.6, DbMover uses plugins to specify actions.
 It is important to